 Listening Development

-At birth, an infant's brain can already discern the sounds that make all languages, which is approximately 800 sounds (source)!
+At birth, an infant's brain can already discern the sounds that make up all languages, which is approximately 800 unique sounds (source)!
 By the time an infant is six months old, he enters the "sensitive period" of language development, which is when the baby's brain begins to understand those sounds as language.

 Though a newborn can discern the difference between all the phonemes that make up the world's languages, he doesn't narrow them down to his native language's phonemes until the "sensitive period."